Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q22 | Unanswered

-Are staff debriefed and supported emotionally after serious incidents?
+Are staff debriefed and emotionally supported after serious incidents, aggression, distressing events or use of restrictive interventions?

 Supporting Notes